Where the F is Freddie

 “I am experiencing higher than normal rage.
 Live agent.
 Human being.
 SPEAK TO A REPRESENTATIVE!!!!”

-And how fortuitous to catch the interview when her mounting frustration reached a breaking point.
-Once upon a time she was fearless in pursuit of her pilot’s license, and now she couldn’t pry open a bottle of liquid soap without jabbing a steak knife through the center.
+And how bashert to randomly catch the interview when her insecurities reached their breaking point.
+Once upon a time she was fearless in pursuit of her pilot’s license.
+Now she couldn’t pry open a bottle of liquid soap without jabbing a steak knife through the center.
+If only she’d known this was the decade when her hormones and inertia vanished like a missing plane.

-She stood and stretched, her eagle-length arms nearly knocking over the pile up of supplements on the table.
+Paula stood and stretched, her eagle-spanned arms nearly knocking over the pile up of supplements on the table.
 A probiotic for gut health.
 Collagen and peptides to stop her hair from falling out.
 Magnesium Oxide so she pooped every day.
 Glucosimane and Chondroitin for aching joints.
 Fish Oil for she couldn’t remember why.
 And two recent additions, Black Seed oil and Shilajit, which claimed to be the secret longevity weapons of Himalayan monks.

 Discover Saralee's Full Manuscripts